 I’m a vegetarian/allergic to ______.
 Will there be food options for me?

 Absolutely!
-Just let us know any dietary restrictions on your application.
+Just let us know any dietary restrictions on your application or in your communication with us.

 Can I smoke?